Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 \subsection{Electrophysiological function recovers autonomously within 72 hours of mechanical damage}

-We also evaluated the self-repair capability of the mycelium on MIND modules, which other existing hardware cannot support.
+Mechanical damage during field deployment requires the sensing substrate to recover without manual recolonization.
+MIND's continuous capillary nutrient supply through the bioceramic provides the metabolic support that regrowth requires.
 To test autonomous recovery, a 20\,mm $\times$ 20\,mm active mycelial region was mechanically excised across three independent MINDTube devices.
 Recovery was monitored over seven days (Fig.~\ref{fig:repair_multistrain}B).
 The ceramic chamber was filled with nutrient feed before excision to support regrowth.
 Recovery was assessed against three criteria: complete footprint re-coverage, restoration of baseline electrical activity, and maintained stimulus responsiveness.
 Hyphal bridging of the wound margins commenced within 24 hours.
 By Day 3, continuous surface coverage was re-established, and stimulus responsiveness was fully restored.
 By Day 7, the repaired region was morphologically indistinguishable from undamaged areas.
 The plotted recovery trajectory represents the mean across all three devices.

 Electrical recovery preceded full visible restoration by approximately two days.
-The signal began recovering near Day 1.
+Electrical activity began recovering by Day 1.
 The fitted recovery curve reached 95\% of the Day-7 plateau by Day~3, consistent with anastomosis restoring ionic continuity before full surface recolonization~\cite{Buffi2025ElectricalSignalingFungi,Fukasawa2024WeekLongOscillation}.
-Signal recovery required a connected living path, not full surface density.
-Continuous nutrient supply through the porous bioceramic directly supported this regrowth.
+These results indicate that functional recovery depends on restoration of a connected living pathway, rather than complete recovery of surface density.
+Continuous nutrient supply through the porous bioceramic supported this regrowth.